Georgia Fly Fishing 5 min read

 - WD40 (#16-20)

 - Y2K Egg (#12 – 16)

 - Sculpzilla (#4)

-A 9-foot 5-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on the Chattahoochee River.
+A 9-foot 5-wt fly rod with matching reel and floating line is perfect for fishing dry flies and small nymphs on the Chattahoochee River.
 A tapered 9-foot leader, with tippet size 3X to 5X to match the flies you are throwing, is pretty standard.